rsmp-nordic/rsmp_core/rst/rsmp.rst

 .. _table-changelog:

 ======= ========== ======================================= ===============
-Version Date       Change                                  Name (initals)
+Version Date       Change                                  Name (initials)
 ======= ========== ======================================= ===============
 1.0     2011-05-20 Protocol clarified and watchdog revised DO 3.0     2011-11-04 The protocol is revised                 DO